reallyreadit/blog/_posts/2020-06-05-fundraising-1.markdown

 </p>

 <p>
 We went back and forth on this for months.
 We’re proud bootstrappers, obsessed with doing everything on our own terms.
-It’s not that we’re not stubborn — in fact, one of our three core values is “Be open to anything” — but we’re hellbent on breaking the status quo.
+It’s not that we’re stubborn — in fact, one of our three core values is “Be open to anything” — but we’re hellbent on breaking the status quo.
 (When it comes to social media, the status quo needs breaking.
 Again: no further comment.)
 </p>

 <p>